Subsentient/volition/README.md

 * You must write your code with the same styling as the rest of the codebase.
 * You must use tabs, not spaces.
 * You must know C++ **well**.
-* I will not accept hacky, poorly written, inefficient, or hideous code.
+* I will not accept fugly code.
 Volition's codebase must remain high quality.
+I've been burned before with other projects.
 * Do not reinvent the wheel.
 If Volition already has facilities for something, and you are told to use them, use them.
-* Do not have enormous piles of commit messages like _fixing fix of broken fix for commit three pages back_ in your pull requests.
-Get it right, or reset your branch to before you made the changes and re-commit, force update your remote branch, and then make a new pull request.
 * Do not break portability!
 Most developers are probably on Linux, but that does not mean it's okay to break support for other platforms, especially Windows!
 * Use VLScopedPtr and VLString whenever possible!
 We want to minimize the chance of memory leaks and buffer overflows/corruption.